As an Amazon Associate, I earn from qualifying purchases.

 When a good friend of mine who happens to be a bourbon lover had a baby, I decided to treat her with some bourbon and coke pork chops to celebrate her new baby.

 Naturally, I came up with this idea while driving home from work.
 That is what an hour commute to work will do for you.
-So, after a quick call home the bourbon and coke had pork chops soaking in it.
+So, after a quick call home, the bourbon and coke had pork chops soaking in it.
 Of course, we were out of Coke.
-We may always have whisky in our house, but Coca-Cola seems to always be gone.
-Luckily, gas stations are close.
+We may always have whiskey in our house, but Coca-Cola seems to always be gone.
+Luckily, gas stations are close by.

 The thing with pork is our mother’s taught us to cook our pork till it was all white in the center.
 After all, it is the other white meat.
 BUT, stop doing it.
 Let your pork be pink.
 Please, just trust me.
 Grill or bake the pork chops till the inner temp is 155.
 Then remove from the grill or oven and let your meat rest.
 Yes.
 Meat must rest.
 Five minutes of resting and you are ready to eat.

 Now, you can serve these pork chops with barbecue sauce, but why cover up the bourbon taste.
 Just dig into these bourbon and coke pork chops and maybe even hide one from your family so you can have some leftovers all to yourself.

 Mix bourbon and Coca-Cola together.
 Place pork chops in pan or plastic bag.
 Pour bourbon and coke over top and marinade for at least one hour.

 When ready to cook, heat grill to 400 degrees.

 Season each side of the pork chop with seasoning salt.